-All restricted stock awards issued in fiscal year 2021 to named executive officers were issued pursuant to the 2012 Omnibus Award Plan.
-Pursuant to the 2012 Omnibus Award Plan, in the event of a change of control, any unvested equity awards may be accelerated at the sole discretion of the Compensation Committee.
-Beginning July 20, 2021, executive officers will be granted equity awards under the 2021 Omnibus Plan, which was approved by our shareholders at the 2021 Annual Meeting.
+All restricted stock awards issued in fiscal year 2022 to named executive officers were issued pursuant to the 2021 Omnibus Plan.
+Pursuant to the 2021 Omnibus Plan, in the event of a change of control, any unvested equity awards may be accelerated at the sole discretion of the Compensation Committee.